akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘I want this one, Mother, please!’

 The woman considered, looking towards the rafters.
 ‘Well, I do have an old speckled hen.
 Been sitting on stones for a week and cross enough to peck the eyes out of any fox.
-I guess that the egg’s due in two or three weeks time, so patience is required.’
+I guess that the egg’s due in two or three weeks’ time, so patience is required.’

 She fetched the hen and placed her in a straw-lined basket.
 It was a small, fierce-looking thing with feathers the colour of autumn leaves.
 Then, carefully, she added the chosen egg.